Handlers, context, and the writer

 Writersession: the natural control flow is loops andw.write, not “build a streaming object and return it.”
 Frameworks then introduce generator handlers, ASGI-style receive/send, or dual APIs for “normal” vs “streaming” responses.
 That splits the mental model and pushes complexity into adapters that unwrap your return type.

-Why alive() matters
+Why c.alive() matters